Virtual Full Duplex Wireless Broadcasting via Compressed Sensing: Sparse Recovery (Decoding) via Message Passing

 \subsection{The Factor Graph}

-Belief propagation belongs to a general class of message-passing algorithms for statistical inference on graphical models, which has demonstrated empirical success in many applications including error-control codes, neural networks, and multiuser detection in code-division multiple access (CDMA) systems.

-In order to apply BP to the coded mutual broadcast problem, we construct a Forney-style bipartite factor graph to represent the model~\eqref{eq:CSModel}.
+In order to apply BP to mutual broadcasting, we construct a Forney-style bipartite factor graph to represent the model~\eqref{eq:CSModel}.
 Here, we separate the real and imaginary parts in~\eqref{eq:CSModel} as

 where the superscripts $(1)$ and $(2)$ represent the real and imaginary parts respectively, $\B{W}^{(i)},i=1,2$ consists of i.i.d.
 Gaussian random variables with zero mean and variance $1/2$.
-The message passing algorithm we shall develop based on~\eqref{eq:CSModel_sep} is not optimal, but such separation facilitates approximation and computation, which will be discussed in Section~\ref{sec:algo}.
+The message-passing algorithm we shall develop based on~\eqref{eq:CSModel_sep} is not optimal, but such separation facilitates approximation and computation, which will be discussed in Section~\ref{sec:algo}.
 Since two parts in~\eqref{eq:CSModel_sep} share the same factor graph, we treat one of them and omit the superscripts:

 where $\mu \in {1,2,\dots,M}$ and $k \in {1,2,\dots,N}$ index the measurements and the input ``symbols,'' respectively.
 For simplicity, we ignore the dependence of the symbols $\{X_k\}$ for now, which shall be addressed toward the end of this section.
 Each $X_k$ then corresponds to a symbol node and each $Y_{\mu}$ corresponds to a measurement node, where the joint distribution of all $\{X_k\}$ and $\{Y_{\mu}\}$ are decomposed into a product of $M+N$ factors, one corresponding to each node.
 For every $(\mu,k)$, symbol node $k$ and measurement node $\mu$ are connected by an edge if $s_{\mu k}\neq 0$.
-A simple example is shown in Fig.~\ref{fig:FG} for $5$ measurements and $3$ neighbors each with $4$ messages, i.e., $M=5$, $K=3$, and $N=3\times4=12$.
-The actual message chosen by each neighbor for broadcast is marked by a dark node, i.e., $w_1=3,w_2=2,w_3=1$.
+A simple example is shown in Fig.~\ref{fig:FG} for 5 measurements and 3 neighbors each with 4 messages, i.e., $M=5$, $K=3$, and $N=3\times4=12$.
+The actual messages chosen by the three neighbors, $d_1=3$, $d_2=2$ and $d_3=1$, correspond to the circled variables $X_3$, $X_6$ and $X_9$, respectively.